magomimmo/modern-cljs/doc/tutorial-18.md

-As we walked through the tutorials of the series we started adding plugins, dependencies and other esoteric options to the `project.clj` file which ended up being long and confusing.
+As we walked through the tutorials of the series we started adding plugins, dependencies and other esoteric options to the `project.clj` file, which ended up being long and convoluted.

 At the same time, even if we added the `:hooks [leiningen.cljsbuild]` option to our `project.clj` file, we still need to issue more lein